 The theory of evolution by natural selection is a classic example of a biological theory that has withstood the test of time.
-Developed over 150 years ago, myriad data has been identified to support Charles Darwin's theory.
+Developed over 150 years ago, a myriad of data has been collected to support Charles Darwin's theory.
 So far, no scientific information has been uncovered to contradict or counteract this scientific theory.

 Science Cannot Offer Answers to All Questions

 There are many things that cannot be examined in a scientific way.
 There are, for instance, beliefs that cannot be proved or disproved, such as the existence of supernatural powers, supernatural beings, or the meaning of life.
 In other cases, a scientific approach to a question and a scientific answer may be rejected by people who hold to certain beliefs.